ludmercentre/rna-seq_workflow/markdown_files/study_design.md

 | Transcriptome assembly | > 100 million | > 75 bp |
 | miRNA and sRNA analysis | 1-5 million (targeted) | 50 bp (single-end) |

+Some studies will also refer to the chosen sequencing depth as fold coverage. x coverage (or -fold covergae is used to describe the sequencing depth.
+For example, if your genome has a size of 10 Mbp and you have 100 Mbp of sequencin data that is assembled to said 10 Mbp genome, you have 10x coverage.
+% coverage is used, e.g., in sequence mapping.
+If you have a reference genome of 10 Mbp and 70 Mbp sequence data from a different strain mapping to 7 Mbp of the reference, you have 70% coverage of the reference (with a 10x coverage of the covered regions).
+Jiang et al., 2019  reported that Our results indicated that 10X is an ideal practical depth for achieving plateau coverage and discovering accurate variants, which achieved greater than 99% genome coverage.
+The number of false-positive variants was increased dramatically at a depth of less than 4X, which covered 95% of the whole genome.
+In addition, the comparison of multi- and single-sample calling showed that multisample calling was more sensitive than single-sample calling, especially at lower depths.
+The number of variants discovered under multisample calling was 13-fold and 2-fold higher than that under single-sample calling at 1X and 22X, respectively.
+A large difference was observed when the depth was less than 4.38X.
+However, more false-positive variants were detected under multisample calling.[^5]

 ## 3. Read Length

 Defining read length is also an important decision.
 Usually sequencers have a technical limit to the amount of reads they can sequence.
 Short read sequencing provides high accuracy but only small fragments of data, which gives an incomplete picture.